LukasKaufmannRelaxdays/sync-multiple-google-calendars/docs/MERGE_CALENDARS_TOGETHER.md

 1. Click on "New Project".
 1. Replace everything in `Code.gs` with the contents of [MergeCalendarsTogether.gs].
 1. Update `CALENDARS_TO_MERGE`, `SYNC_DAYS_IN_PAST`, and `SYNC_DAYS_IN_FUTURE` variables.
 Be sure to save.
-1. Create a new script file called `BatchRequests.gs` with the contents of [BatchRequests.gs]
+1. Create a new file of type=`Script` called `BatchRequests.gs` (note: the file extension is automatically added) with the contents of [BatchRequests.gs]
 1. Click the `Project Settings` Gear icon on the left panel.
 Check the `Show "appsscript.json" manifest file in editor`.
 Go back to code editor on the left, and update its content with [appsscript.json].
-1. Click `Run`.
+1. Open the `Code.gs` file again
+1. run the script for the first time (also acts as a manual trigger in the future):
+   - Select the `MergeCalendarsTogether` function from the dropdown to the right of the `Run` and `Debug` buttons
+   - ⚠️ NOTE: this next step will run the script.
+If that makes nervous, you should set `DEBUG_ONLY = true` in `Code.gs`
+   - Click `Run` (see next step for troubleshootin).
 This will load the `Authorization required` window since it's your first time running the script.
 Click on `Review permissions` and give it permission to your account.
+   - ⚠️ If you get an error (like `TypeError: Cannot read property 'summary' of undefined`) in the console, check that you selected the right function to execute
 1. Click on `Triggers` clock icon on the left panel to add a trigger.
 Click on `Add Trigger`.

    - You have two choices, "Time-driven" or "From calendar".